spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 From the RabbitMQ console, you can see:

-1. The `UsageCostProcessor` application consumes from the durable queue `usage-detail.usage-cost-consumer` - based on the `spring.cloud.stream.bindings.input.group=usage-cost-consumer` property.
+- The `UsageCostProcessor` application consumes from the `usage-detail.usage-cost-consumer` durable queue, based on the `spring.cloud.stream.bindings.input.group=usage-cost-consumer` property.
-1. The `UsageCostProcessor` application produces the `UsageCostDetail` to the exchange `usage-cost` - based on the `spring.cloud.stream.bindings.output.destination=usage-cost` property
+- The `UsageCostProcessor` application produces the `UsageCostDetail` and sends it to the exchange `usage-cost`, based on the `spring.cloud.stream.bindings.output.destination=usage-cost` property.
-1. Durable queue `usage-cost.logger` is created which consumes the messages from the exchange `usage-cost` - based on the `spring.cloud.stream.bindings.output.producer.requiredGroups=logger` property
+- The `usage-cost.logger` durable queue is created.
+It consumes the messages from the `usage-cost` exchange, based on the `spring.cloud.stream.bindings.output.producer.requiredGroups=logger` property.

-When this application is running, you can see that the `usage-cost` RabbitMQ exchange is created and the durable queue named `usage-cost.logger` is bound to this exchange.
+When this application is running, you can see that the `usage-cost` RabbitMQ exchange is created and the durable queue named `usage-cost.logger` is bound to this exchange, as the following image shows:

 ![Standalone Usage Cost Processor RabbitMQ Required Groups](images/standalone-rabbitmq-usage-cost-processor.png)

-Also, if you click on the `Queues` and check the queue `usage-cost.logger`, you can see the messages being consumed and stored in this durable queue.
+Also, if you click on the `Queues` and check the `usage-cost.logger` queue, you can see the messages being consumed and stored in this durable queue, as the following image shows:

 ![Standalone Usage Cost Processor RabbitMQ Message Guarantee](images/standalone-rabbitmq-usage-cost-processor-message-guarantee.png)

 #### Running the Sink

-Using the [pre-defined](#configuring-the-usagecostlogger-application) configuration properties(along with a unique server port) for `UsageCostLogger`, you can run the application as follows:
+By using the [pre-defined](#configuring-the-usagecostlogger-application) configuration properties (along with a unique server port) for `UsageCostLogger`, you can run the application, as follows:

 ```
 java -jar target/usage-cost-logger-rabbit-0.0.1-SNAPSHOT.jar --server.port=9003 &
 ```

-Now, you can see that this application logs the usage cost detail it receives from the `usage-cost` RabbitMQ exchange via `usage-cost.logger` durable queue:
+Now you can see that this application logs the usage cost detail it receives from the `usage-cost` RabbitMQ exchange through the `usage-cost.logger` durable queue, as the following example shows:

 ```
 2019-05-08 08:16:46.442  INFO 10769 --- [o6VmGALOP_onw-1] i.s.d.s.u.UsageCostLoggerApplication     : {"userId": "user2", "callCost": "28.3", "dataCost": "29.8" }